swatibansod445/Simpad_Automation/README.md

 # Simpad Automation Project

-This repository contains the test automation scripts for the Simpad application
+This repository contains the test automation scripts for the Simpad application.
+Note:The Dispaly Scale should be set to 100% before running this project.
 ## Table of Contents

 - [Prerequisites](#Prerequisites)